derivat3/pebble-watchface-any-cockpit/README.md

 Many ideas had to be bundled in one watchface.
 The clock face should be varied and a calendar should be linked.
 Several dashboards should be able to be customized and public APIs should be addressable.
 There should be an import / export function and the watchface should get by without an external server or companion app.

-With 'Agile Cockpit' this vision has come true ... and for me a little dream.
+With __Any Cockpit__ this vision has come true ... and for me a little dream.
 I am happy if you like the watchface and it helps you in everyday life.

 <br>You can support me on Patreon<br>
 https://www.patreon.com/sesio